xyzqm/blog/src/content/blog/burnsides-lemma.md

 $$
 To get Burnside's lemma, we need to apply one more trick to evaluate $\displaystyle\sum_{x\in X}|G_x|$.
 Consider the following diagram:
 ![md](../../assets/images/Pasted%20image%2020250425123825.png)
 A check/cross in a given position indicates whether each operation is a stabilizer of each state.
-Our current summation sums the red numbers (along the rows and where each red number is derived by counting the number of check marks in that row) but a standard combinatorial trick is to try summing the blue numbers (along the columns) instead.
+Our current summation sums the red numbers (along the rows) which are derived by counting the number of check marks in each row, but a standard combinatorial trick is to try summing the blue numbers (along the columns) instead.
 Observe that the blue number corresponding to each operation $g$ is precisely the number of elements $x$ for which $g \cdot x = x$, also referred to as the number of **fixed points** of $g$, $|X^g|$.

 >[!Note]
 >This trick is more commonly referred to as *swapping the order of summation* as we can rewrite the visual approach presented above like so: